alamehan/nice-list/README.md

 <a href="#daftarisi">🡹 Kembali ke daftar isi</a>

-* Books and Ideas
+* Book Summaries and Ideas
+  * [Pimtar](https://pimtar.id/) - Sebentar bacanya, cepat pintarnya.
+Aplikasi rangkuman buku best seller pertama di Indonesia.
+  * [Blinkist](https://www.blinkist.com/) - Big ideas in small packages.
+Key takeaways from the world’s best nonfiction books in text and audio.
-  * [12min](https://12min.com/) - You are only a few seconds away from changing your life!
+  * [12min](https://12min.com/) - The best ideas in your pocket.
+You are only a few seconds away from changing your life.
   * [Four Minutes](https://fourminutebooks.com/) - Over 600 free book summaries.
 You can read each one in just 4 minutes.
-  * [The Power Moves](https://thepowermoves.com/best-free-book-summary-websites/) - E-learning platform, social dynamics, power, and life strategies.
-  * [Faster to Master](https://fastertomaster.com/) - Read more, learn faster and wake up productivity.
   * [Optimize Me](https://www.optimize.me/) - The best Big Ideas from the best optimal living books.
 More wisdom in less time.
-  * [Design Epic Life](https://designepiclife.com/) - Design your life for high performance and success.
+  * [The Power Moves](https://thepowermoves.com/start-here/) - E-learning platform, social dynamics, power, and life strategies.
+  * [Faster to Master](https://fastertomaster.com/) - Faster to Master.
+Read more, learn faster and wake up productivity.
   * [The Book Summary Club](https://booksummaryclub.com/) - Think big, read Small.
 Short book summaries and reviews for business owners.
-  * [Experience Life](https://experiencelife.com/author/Brian-Johnson/) - Empowering people to become their happiest - deeply satisfying way of life.
   * [Paul Minors](https://paulminors.com/resources/) - I can help you to be more effective with your time and get more done.
-  * [Sam Thomas](https://www.samuelthomasdavies.com/) - I take brief but concise notes from the best non-fiction books of all-time.
   * [Nat Eliason](https://www.nateliason.com/notes/) - Most of the important things I’ve learned have come from books, articles, etc.
+  * [Sam Thomas](https://www.samuelthomasdavies.com/book-summaries/) - I take brief but concise notes from the best non-fiction books of all-time.
   * [Marc Reclau](https://www.marcreklau.com/) - Author of the #1 Bestseller "30 Days -Change your habits, change your life".
-  * [Gates Notes](https://www.gatesnotes.com/Books) - Recommended and books review by Bill Gates.
+  * [Gates Notes](https://www.gatesnotes.com/Books) - Bill Gates - where I share about the people I meet, the books I'm reading, and what I'm learning.
+  * [Design Epic Life](https://designepiclife.com/) - Design your greatest life and unleash the best version of you.
+  * [Experience Life](https://experiencelife.com/) - Empowering people to become their happiest - deeply satisfying way of life.
-  * [Hitman System](https://hitmansystem.com/produk) - Satu-satunya Professional Relationship Consultancy di Indonesia
+  * [Hitman System](https://hitmansystem.com/produk) - Satu-satunya Professional Relationship Consultancy di Indonesia.
   * [Dewa Eka Prayoga](https://dewaekaprayoga.com/) - Dewa Selling, hobi jualan, plus ngajarin orang jago jualan.
-  * [Arry Rahmawan](https://arryrahmawan.net/) - Mengikat dan Berbagi Ilmu untuk Generasi Indonesia yang Lebih Baik.
+  * [Arry Rahmawan](https://arryrahmawan.net/) - Mengikat dan berbagi ilmu untuk generasi Indonesia yang Lebih Baik.

 * Podcast and Ideas
   * [GaryVee Podcast](https://www.garyvaynerchuk.com/podcast/) - Keynote speeches on marketing and business.